 As the old saying goes, necessity is the mother of invention.
-Quite literally this is how the company I currently run got started.
+Quite literally, this is how the company I currently run got started.
 It’s a medical device business that was founded by an ENT surgeon.
 He used to make twice-yearly humanitarian trips.
-For months before each trip, he and his team would fundraise so that they could purchase the expensive and specialized hearing screening equipment needed while they were there.
+For months before each trip, he and his team would fundraise to purchase the expensive and specialized hearing screening equipment needed while there.
 They would then donate and leave it behind at the clinics they visited.
 But upon each return trip, he often found this equipment damaged or missing.
 Or worse, it went unused because of a shortage of professionals trained on how to operate the units.
 Frustrated by what he saw, he thought there had to be a better way.

 Supply Cannot Keep Pace with Demand